newwaylw/deep_reinforcement_learning_navigation/Report.md

 The learning agent is represented as a two fully connected layer of neural network, with Leaky ReLU activation fuction in each layer.
 The second layer will have half the units as the first layer.

-The agent follows the standard Q learning process, but uses a memory replay (size?) and 2 identical neural network (Double Q-Learning) to stablizes learning.
+The agent follows the standard Q learning process, but uses a memory replay (size 10^6) and 2 identical neural networks (Double Q-Learning) to stablizes learning.

 The agent follows a \(\epsilon\)-greedy policy, using a decay rate of 0.995 and capped at 0.01